Nandhika05/Exno.7-Prompt-Engineering/README.md

 # Exno.7-Prompt-Engineering
 # Date:

-# Register no.
+# Register no : 212223040125

+# Aim:

-# Aim: To Develop a prompt-based application tailored to their personal needs, fostering creativity and practical problem-solving skills while leveraging the capabilities of large language models.
+   To Develop a prompt-based application tailored to their personal needs, fostering creativity and practical problem-solving skills while leveraging the capabilities of large language models.

+# Algorithm:

-# Algorithm: Develop a prompt-based application using ChatGPT - To demonstrate how to create a prompt-based application to organize daily tasks, showing the progression from simple to more advanced prompt designs and their corresponding outputs.
+     Develop a prompt-based application using ChatGPT - To demonstrate how to create a prompt-based application to organize daily tasks, showing the progression from simple to more advanced prompt designs and their corresponding outputs.

 Step 1: Basic Task Organizer (Zero-shot Prompting)